rescript-lang/bucklescript.github.io/docs/interop-overview.md

 ### Variables

-Most variables' name compile to clean JS names. `hello` compiles to `hello`, whereas other compilers might compile it to e.g. `__$INTERNAL$hello$1`.
+Most variables' name compile to clean JS names. `hello` compiles to `hello`, whereas other compilers might turn it to e.g. `__$INTERNAL$hello$1`.
 Clean names (i.e. "no name mangling") help debugging and one-off experiments & bindings.
-We've seen emergency fixes where a team mate less familiar with BuckleScript and Reason comes into a file and drop a raw JS code block in the middle of a BuckleScript function body where the raw block refers to a BS name.
-Please don't do that, but it's reassuring to know that last-resort escape hatches are possible.
+We've seen emergency fixes where a team mate less familiar with BuckleScript and Reason comes into a file and drop a raw JS code block in the middle of a BuckleScript file.
+It's reassuring to know that last-resort escape hatches are possible.

 ### Data Structures